Main Content Section

 - Meet all general admission requirements for MDCC.

 - Be a high school graduate or have a satisfactory high school equivalency test score (GED or HiSET).

 - Have a minimum ACT score of 18 (15 if taken before October 28, 1989 ) if entering college for the first time OR a minimum ACT score of 16 to 17 (12 to 14 ACT score if earned prior to October 28, 1989) and have completed at least 12 semester hours with a 2.5 GPA or better on courses that are approved by the college.

-- Take an entrance test at the applicant's own expense.
+- Take the TEAS entrance test at the applicant's own expense.
 Must be taken within 18 months of the application deadline.

 Applicants must have the following documents on file in the Associate Degree Nursing office by March 1st to be considered for admission to the Associate Degree Nursing Program:

 - MDCC application to the Associate Degree Nursing Program (Associate Degree Application Packet)

 - An official high school transcript from an approved high school or high school equivalency test score (GED or HiSET)

 - An official college transcript from all colleges attended.